Legacy Contract Details

 Beneficiaries see a legacy left to them on the home page under **Legacies for Me**, starting with status **Not activated**.
 The details page shows:

-* **When they can activate** — based on the owner's last outgoing transaction and the activation trigger.
+* **When they can activate**: based on the owner's last recorded activity and the activation trigger.

 See [Activate a Legacy Contract and Claim Funds](/user-guide/legacy/activate-a-legacy-contract-and-claim-funds.md) for the beneficiary flow.